adrybakov/wulfric/docs/source/user-guide/usage/cell.rst

 Examples of Bravais lattices
 ============================

-Wulfric implement constructors for the 14 Bravais lattice types as described in [1]_.
+Wulfric implements constructors for the 14 Bravais lattice types as described in [1]_.

-You can use one of the 14 functions to construct cell of each Bravais lattice with user-provided parameters
+You can use one of the 14 functions to construct the cell of each Bravais lattice with user-provided parameters

 .. doctest::